grantcarthew/start-prototype/docs/cli/start-agent.md

 No agents configured.

-Run 'start init' to set up agents, or use 'start agent add' to add an agent manually.
+Run 'start init' to set up agents, or use 'start config agent add' to add an agent manually.
 ```

 **Exit codes:**